Is the Cash ledger account used in adjusting entries?

 Study for the AIPB Mastering Adjusting Entries Test.
 Use flashcards and multiple choice questions with hints and explanations.
 Prepare effectively for your exam!

-In accounting, adjusting entries are made at the end of an accounting period to ensure that the financial statements reflect the correct financial position of a company.
-These entries are necessary to align revenues and expenses with the periods in which they are actually earned or incurred, in accordance with the accrual basis of accounting.
+In the context of adjusting entries, the Cash ledger account is typically not used directly.
+Adjusting entries are made to update accounts at the end of an accounting period to ensure that the financial statements reflect the correct amounts of revenue and expense, aligning with the accrual basis of accounting.

 Subscribe